eclab/edisyn/README.md

 ### Installation and Running on OS X

 First install Edisyn from the Edisyn.dmg file located in the "install" directory.
+Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

 Sierra has really locked down the ability to run an application that's not from a paid Apple Developer.
 And for the time being I'm not.
 You will have to unlock some of this.